marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * It clarifies the SCHC compression for the CoAP options: Size1, Size2, Proxy-Uri, and Proxy-Scheme (see {{ssec-size1-size2-proxy-uri-proxy-scheme-option}}); ETag and If-Match (see {{ssec-etag-if-match-option}}); and If-None-Match (see {{ssec-if-none-match}}).

-* It defines the SCHC compression for the recently defined CoAP options Proxy-CRI and Proxy-Scheme-Number (see {{ssec-proxy-cri-proxy-scheme-number-option}}).
+* It defines the SCHC compression for the recently defined CoAP options Proxy-Cri and Proxy-Scheme-Number (see {{ssec-proxy-cri-proxy-scheme-number-option}}).

 * It defines the SCHC compression for the CoAP option Hop-Limit (see {{coap-options-hop-limit}}).